C++ multiset empty

 Return value

-The empty function returns true if the multiset container is empty (size is 0) otherwise, it returns false.
+The empty function evaluates to true when the multiset container has no elements (its size is 0); otherwise, it returns false.

 Complexity